-My thoughts on sugar, and a great breakfast recipe with no added sugar
+My thoughts on sugar, and Jamie Oliver’s granola dust breakfast recipe

+But first, allow me to offload my thoughts about sugar, if I may.
 I find myself joining the sugar debate quite a bit these days.
-I sat next to a nutritionist at dinner this week, and the first thing I asked her was what her thoughts were on the white stuff.
+Just this week I sat next to a nutritionist at dinner, and the first thing I asked her was what her thoughts were on the white stuff.

-I think its power to infiltrate and detriment whole societies and cultures really hit me during the four weeks I spent in Mexico last year (Mexico City, Oaxaca, Merida, and Tulum), where in the poorer parts, I regularly witnessed babies being fed Coca-Cola instead of milk or water.
-I was surprised at just how uncomfortable this made me; it's an incredibly jarring image.
+I think its power to infiltrate and detriment whole societies and cultures really hit me during the four weeks I spent in Mexico last year (Mexico City, Oaxaca, Merida, and Tulum).
+In the poorer parts, I regularly witnessed babies being fed Coca-Cola instead of milk or water.
+I was surprised at just how uncomfortable this made me; it’s an incredibly jarring image.

 Jamie Oliver’s granola dust